dustinpfister/blog_posts/_posts/threejs-shape.md

 ### Also look into the path class

 When it comes to knowing how to create shapes you will want to also look into the [paths class](https://threejs.org/docs/index.html#api/en/extras/core/Path).
 This paths class is what will contains methods like move to and line to that can be used to create the paths that are needed to make a shape object.
+This is what I will want to use if I am in a situation in which I need to create a 2d path withjajavScript code rather than an external file.
+When it comes to using an external file I will want to go with SVG and with that the SVG loader in which case I do not have to bother working with the path class directly.

 ### Also Check out the SVG Loader